-But there are actually companies that will plan a trip for you, like Pack Up and Go.
+But there are actually companies that will plan an entire vacation for you, like Pack Up and Go.
 You fill out a questionnaire, input your travel parameters (how far you’ll go) and indicate your preferences and who you’re traveling with and they’ll put together an entire trip tailored to you, complete with restaurant recs and reservations, itineraries, and directions.
 The catch?
-They won’t tell you where you’re going until the week of (and even then, they send you an envelope with all the info and you’re not supposed to open it until the day of the trip).
-Normally this would sound like my worst nightmare, but I’ve been in the mood for an adventure and as Andrew reminded me, my last big surprise was finding out the sex of our baby when James was born, so I was actually excited for a fun surprise.
+They won’t tell you where you’re going until the week of (and even then, they send you an envelope with all the info and you’re not supposed to open it until the day your surprise vacation starts).
+Normally this would sound like my worst nightmare, but I’ve been in the mood for an adventure and as Andrew reminded me, my last big surprise was finding out the sex of our baby when James was born, so I was actually excited for a fun surprise vacation.
 So I agreed to go on a road trip with my husband, baby and dog with no clue where I was going or what I would do until I arrived… and I’m so glad I did because we had the best time.

 Don’t tell, but I have to confess: When we got the envelope, we couldn’t hold out until the morning of the trip to open it.
 We tried but we have no self control and my inner control freak needed to know where we were going.
-(Side note: I’m actually glad we ended up opening it ahead of time because it allowed us to sync up with a friend who lives nearby but I do think there’s probably a lot of fun in opening the day of and getting that extra sense of adventure.)
+(Side note: I’m actually glad we ended up opening it ahead of time because it allowed us to sync up with a friend who lives nearby but I do think there’s probably a lot of fun in opening the day of and getting that extra sense of adventure from your surprise vacation.)
 I’m not gonna lie, when we opened the envelope – which read, drum roll please, ANNAPOLIS – we were a bit disappointed.
-Neither of us knew a lot about it (Andrew had driven through but I had never been) and it wasn’t the beach town we had envisioned.
+Neither of us knew a lot about it (Andrew had driven through but I had never been) and it wasn’t the beach town we had envisioned for our first ever surprise vacation.
 However, we figured it was an adventure, fun way to mix it up, and visit somewhere we probably would never go otherwise.
 Good friends of ours live in D.C. so we invited them to come down to meet us so it also became the perfect excuse to see some old friends that we don’t get to see nearly enough.

 We checked into the Annapolis Waterfront Hotel, which is adorable and boasts views of the harbor.
 Our room was big with a huge comfy bed and great view.
 It was also across from the fitness center and I got 30 minutes at the gym Sunday morning, my first time setting foot in a gym in two years, which was amazing.
 The hotel has an awesome waterfront restaurant and bar with live music so you can drink and eat while listening to music and watching all the boats in the harbor.
 We did this Saturday afternoon after walking around all day and it was the perfect spot to catch up with friends and enjoy the beautiful day and waterfront scenery.
 James even slept in his stroller despite the fact that we were right next to the music so we were really able to relax and enjoy.